 This book will drag a reluctant teenager out of a deep rut, and heave her up onto a new plateau where she will look around bedazzled at the beauty and fun of playing in a semi-classical style.
 And she will fall in love with her new abilities.

-(I say "she", because I have never given this book to a boy.)
+(I say "she", because - strangely - I have never given this book to a boy.)

 But don't take my word for it!
-Check out the 115+ comments on the Sheetmusicplus website page.
+Check out the - currently - 120+ comments on the Sheetmusicplus website page.

 "Dawn", with its long broken chords which span several octaves, and many turnarounds, is also a good piece for hammering into stubborn heads the need for precise fingering!